-APPLICANT SCREENING GUIDELINES
+APPLICANT CRIMINAL HISTORY SCREENING CRITERIA

-In compliance with federal regulations 24 C.F.R. § 960.203(d), MPHA will give each applicant consideration "to the time, nature, and to factors which might indicate a reasonable probability of favorable future conduct or financial prospects."
+These guidelines assist MPHA in determining whether an applicant should be admitted or denied housing assistance due to their criminal history.
+There is no presumption that an applicant with a criminal conviction should be denied assistance.
+Rather, MPHA will, in compliance with federal regulations 24 C.F.R. § 960.203(d), give each applicant consideration "to the time, nature, and extent of the applicant's conduct, including the seriousness of the offense."
+In addition, MPHA will give consideration to mitigating factors, if any, and factors which might indicate a reasonable probability of favorable future conduct.